 - About Us

 Find the top rated dog walking trails in Polson, whether you're looking for an easy short dog walking trail or a long dog walking trail, you'll find what you're looking for.
 Click on a dog walking trail below to find trail descriptions, trail maps, photos, and reviews.

 |Trail Image||Trail Name||States||Length||Surface||Rating|

 The A.J.
-Hoyt Memorial Trail can be found in Frenchtown, a tiny community about 16 miles northwest of downtown Missoula.
-The trail mimics the route of the Frenchtown Frontage Road for over 5 miles...
+Hoyt Memorial Trail can be found in Frenchtown, a small community about 16 miles northwest of downtown Missoula.
+The trail parallels the Frenchtown Frontage Road for just over 5 miles and...

 Gateway to Glacier Trail is an asphalt paved trail that allows the rider to ride from Hungry Horse to West Glacier, which is a small community just outside the west entrance of Glacier National Park....

 The Great Northern Historical Trail extends 22 miles between the lakeside town of Somers and the mountain valley community of Kila.
 The trail follows part of the route of the old Great Northern...

 Trail is smooth and hills are not steep.
 Nice mountain scenery, the only downside is the traffic noise.

 The trail is basically uphill going from Hungary Horse toward Glacier, so the ride back to Hungary Horse is fast and easy.

 I rode both south and west part way on this trail.
 On the westerly portion I turned back because the trail runs ride along US Hwy.
 2 and the noise was bothering me.
 The southernly portion also runs along the busy US Hwy 93 but the noise is not so bad.
 I am just getting back into biking after a two year lay off and this ride was perfect.